Yanagisawa-Noriko/Yanagisawa-Noriko/README.md

-## I'm leveling up my skills to be able to support my 2 pet cats and 8 rescue cats! :feet:
+## :feet: I'm leveling up my skills to be able to support my 2 pet cats and 8 rescue cats! :feet:

 ### 💻 Programming Languages ⌨️